 Join us for body doubling sessions on our private Discord server every Wednesday @ 12-1PM MT!
 Let’s get stuff done together.

 Our Get Stuff Done group uses the well-known (and evidence-based) intervention of body doubling to encourage you to show up, set a goal, and spend an hour getting it done.
 With group coaching support available and a group of other humans cheering you on, you’ll feel less overwhelmed and make clear forward progress on your goals.

 How It Works

 Sign up for your first session FREE.

-Once you’ve signed up, we’ll be expecting to see you unless we hear otherwise from you.
+Once you’re on Patreon, follow the directions to join us on Discord, and we’ll meet you there!
+You can have video and audio on or off, be active or lurk – it’s completely up to you; we’re a neurodivergent space!
 Bring the tasks you’ll be working on, a beverage to sip, and a commitment to sitting down and at least looking at the thing with us.